cawooda/circle/readme.md

 ## How it works

 The react based client serves a simple page with a prominent submenu based on the role of the user.
-For example Admin, Provider, Customer
+For example Admin, Provider, Customer.
+The main feature of this deployment is the ability of a user to register(in testing they automatically become both a provider and a customer).
+They are then able to prepare a service agreement for a customer.
+That service agreement is then sent to the customer for viewing and signing.

+The UI is deliberatly simple and focussed on buttons and selections rather than inputing details using a keyboard.

 ![alt text](./screenshot.png)

-## Check out my other repositories

-- [Domain-Driven Hexagon](https://github.com/Sairyss/domain-driven-hexagon) - Guide on Domain-Driven Design, software architecture, design patterns, best practices etc.
-- [Backend best practices](https://github.com/Sairyss/backend-best-practices) - Best practices, tools and guidelines for backend development.
-- [System Design Patterns](https://github.com/Sairyss/system-design-patterns) - list of topics and resources related to distributed systems, system design, microservices, scalability and performance, etc.